163 Ice Breaker Questions [Funny, Work & Deep]

 Figure 9: The avoid list is part of the craft.
 A safe prompt gives people room, not pressure.

-The Reddit thread about accessible workplace icebreakers is blunt for a reason: many common prompts assume people have neat favorites, happy memories, and fast social recall.
-They don’t.
-Some people need time.
-Some people hate rankings.
-Some people hear “fun fact” and freeze.
+Read the Reddit thread on accessible workplace icebreakers and the bluntness makes sense.
+Plenty of common prompts assume everyone carries neat favorites, happy memories, and fast social recall.
+Plenty of people don’t.
+Some need time to think.
+Some hate being ranked.
+Some hear “fun fact” and lock up completely.

 - “What is your favorite childhood memory?”